B0ND07/amazon-price-tracker/README.md

 ## 🧠 Future Improvements

-- [ ] Add Telegram or WhatsApp alerts
+- [x] Add Telegram alerts ✅
 - [ ] Save price history to a local database
 - [ ] Create a simple web dashboard for monitoring
+- [ ] Add support for other e-commerce platforms

 ---